Need to talk? Call 1800 882 436.

 Pain management in babies

-If you have given your child too much ibuprofen or paracetamol, call the Poisons Information Centre (13 11 26) immediately or take them to your nearest hospital emergency department.
+If you have given your child too much ibuprofen or paracetamol, call the Poisons Information Centre on 13 11 26 immediately or take them to your nearest hospital emergency department.

 • Your baby can't tell you when they are in pain, so it's a good idea be aware of the signs.

-• There are many ways to help reduce your baby’s pain including talking or singing to your baby, breastfeeding, swaddling and taking your baby to a dark, quiet room.
+• You can help reduce your baby's pain by talking or singing to your baby, breastfeeding, swaddling or giving them a dummy.

-• Medicines like paracetamol and ibuprofen can be used for temporary relief of pain and discomfort.
+• Medicines such as paracetamol and ibuprofen can be used for temporary relief of pain and discomfort.

-• Any baby or young child who is unwell or in moderate to severe pain should see a doctor to find the source of the pain.
+• Any baby or young child who is unwell or in moderate to severe pain should see a doctor.

 How do I know if my baby is in pain?